Nothing in the world

 Philosophical musings and meditation draw upon almost any source, from Krishnamurti to Taoism; biohacking and flow state science to Bruce Lee, Patanjali and Buddhism.
 I think that this has helped me to teach meditation and mindfulness to everyone from billionaires to a group of 150 16 year olds through to 5 year old kids!

-For me there is genuinely no separation from ‘yoga’ and the rest of life.
-The last thing I want from yoga is to inadvertently put up entirely new walls in a misguided effort to liberate myself from other things that I perceive to be trapping me!
+For us there is genuinely no separation between practice and the rest of life.
+The last thing we want from yoga is to inadvertently put up entirely new walls in a misguided effort to liberate ourselves from other things that we perceive to be trapping us!

-I have never felt at all comfortable with any regimented style or practise, it conjurs up exactly the same discomfort as being imprisoned in the classroom.
-For me yoga is all about feeling, about being intuitive, authentic and true to yourself.
-I can’t take someone else coat and think that I will ever be truly comfortable by squeezing myself into it.
-I prefer to rip up the best bits of all the coats that I like and tailor them into an absolutely perfect fit for myself.
-That is how I practice and that is how I teach.
-I encourage everyone to make their own coats, I don’t want them to try and wear mine but I’m happy to give them a needle, thread and some fabric if it helps.
+Everyones personal journey is all about feeling, about being intuitive, authentic and true to yourself.
+You can’t take someone else coat and think that it will ever be truly comfortable by squeezing into it.
+I'd say that we encourage everyone to make their own coats, we don’t want them to try and wear ours but are happy to give them a needle, thread and some fabric if it helps.

-No matter what the topic is that I’m teaching, the experiential method is the same: self-guided investigation, me doing 40 percent of the work via questioning and the students doing 60 percent themselves by discovering and exploring what they really need for themselves.
+No matter what the topic is that we are sharing, the experiential method is the same: self-guided investigation, me doing 40 percent of the work via questioning and the students doing 60 percent themselves by discovering and exploring what they really need for themselves.

-You can read some more interviews with me here
+You can read interviews and listen to some podcasts with us here